Teaching-HTL-Leonding/Character-Builder/readme.md

 Implement the following requirements to get more than just a positive grade.
 The grade is determined by the completeness and quality of your implementation.

 * The design of your UI must be clean and tidy.
-You can use a CSS framework like e.g. Bootstrap or Angular Material, but you are not required to.
 * Add a button *Feeling lucky...* to the character builder form.
 If the user clicks it, you have to call the */get-random-image-options* API to generate random image options.
 Update the form's content based on the result of the web API.
 * Refresh the displayed character image automatically after the user clicked *Feeling lucky...* and you have updated the form's content.
 * Add a second route *randomizer*.